Consensys/quorum/docs/Security/Framework/Quorum Network Security/Nodes/Permissioning/Network Permissioning.md

 !!!
 Note
     In the current implementation, every node has its own copy of the `permissioned-nodes.json` file.
 In this case, if different nodes have a different list of remote keys then each node may have a different list of permissioned nodes - which may have an adverse effect.
 In a future release, the permissioned nodes list will be moved from the `permissioned-nodes.json` file to a Smart Contract, thereby ensuring that all nodes will use one global on-chain list to verify network connections.

-## Private Key Storage Algorithm
-The following steps detail the technique used to manage the private keys:

- 1. Given a password P
- 2. Generate random Argon2i  nonce
- 3. Generate random NaCl secretbox  nonce
- 4. Stretch P using Argon2i (and the Argon2i nonce) into a 32-byte master key (MK)
- 5. Encrypt Private key in secretbox using secretbox nonce and Argon2i-stretched MK